dnsimple/dnsimple-support/content/articles/guide-getting-started-with-your-team.md

 If you're an administrator for your team, we recommend enabling MFA enforcement to ensure every team member has MFA set up before they can work with your domains and DNS.

-To set up MFA follow [this guide.](https://support.dnsimple.com/articles/multi-factor-authentication/#enable)
+To set up MFA, follow [this guide](https://support.dnsimple.com/articles/multi-factor-authentication/#enable).

-To enforce MFA for your team, follow [these steps](https://support.dnsimple.com/articles/multi-factor-authentication-enforcement/#enable)
+To enforce MFA for your team, follow [these steps](https://support.dnsimple.com/articles/multi-factor-authentication-enforcement/#enable).

 ## 2. How to verify domain access control